 We intend to declare distributions quarterly and pay distributions on a monthly basis beginning no later than the first full calendar month after the month in which we hold our initial closing.
 Subject to the board of directors' discretion and applicable legal restrictions, our board of directors intends to authorize us to declare a quarterly distribution amount per share of our common stock.
 We will then calculate each stockholder's specific distribution amount for the month using daily record dates, and your distributions will begin to accrue at a daily distribution rate on the date we accept your subscription for shares of our common stock.
 From time to time, but no more frequently than annually, we may also pay interim distributions, including capital gains distributions, at the discretion of our board of directors.
-Our distributions may exceed our earnings, especially during the period before we have substantially invested the proceeds from this offering.
-As a result, a portion of the distributions we make may represent a return of capital for U.S. federal income tax purposes.
+Our distributions we make may represent a return of capital for U.S. federal income tax purposes.
 A return of capital is a return of your investment rather than earnings or gains derived from our investment activities.
 Stockholders will not recognize tax on a distribution consisting of a return of capital, however, the tax basis of shares must be reduced by the amount of any return of capital distributions.
 Any return of capital will result in an increase in the amount of any taxable gain (or a reduction in any deductible loss) on a subsequent disposition of such shares.
 See "Material U.S. Federal Income Tax Considerations."
-We have not established any limit on the extent to which we may use borrowings, if any, or proceeds from this offering to fund distributions (which may reduce the amount of capital we ultimately invest in assets).
-There can be no assurance that we will be able to sustain distributions at any particular level or at all.
+We have not established any limit on the extent to which we may use borrowings, if any, or proceeds from this offering to fund distributions in any reture to any any or proceeds from this offering to fund distributions at any particular level or at all.